neophob/wpc-emu/README.md

 main loop that executes some CPU ops then check if one of the following callbacks need to be triggered:
 - each 2049 ticks call IRQ (1025us)
 - each 16667 ticks update ZeroCross flag (8.3ms)
-- each 512 ticks update display Scanline (256us)
+- each 512 ticks update display scanline (256us)

 ### DMD display scanline
 The controller fetches 1 byte (8 pixels) every 32 CPU cycles (16 microseconds).
 At this rate, it takes 256 microseconds per row and a little more than 8 milliseconds per complete frame.